 Wednesday May 20, 2009, Day 2

 I woke up just before 7 AM.
 It was quiet here with hardly any wind but there was a light swell.
 The boat was gyrating around her anchors.
-The Navtex is still issuing gale warnings for the Central Aegean which I will have to cross, in a NW direction, to reach the island of Psara and in a SW direction to reach the large island of Evia.
-My plan now is to wait out the gale here then go to W to Psara and Evia and spend some time there.
-Then on June 2 go to either Lavrio in the mainland or to Vourkari in the island of Kea.
+The Navtex was still issuing gale warnings for the Central Aegean which I will have to cross, in a NW direction, to reach the island of Psara and in a SW direction to reach the large island of Evia.
+My plan now was to wait out the gale here then go to W to Psara and Evia and spend some time there.
+Then, on June 2 go to either Lavrio in the mainland or to Vourkari in the island of Kea.